 - 8.6 Innovative contracting approaches can offer benefits, but they may also involve risks.
 In this context, NHS England and NHS Improvement have published the Integrated Support and Assurance Process: guidance on assuring novel and complex contracts (ISAP).
-ISAP has two purposes: to support the work of local commissioners and providers in creating successful and safe contracts, and to provide a means of assurance that this has happened. - 8.7 Examples of complex contracting arrangements, likely to fall within the scope of ISAP, include (but are not limited to): - commissioning systemically significant new care models that result in significant changes in local health systems; - contracts aiming to integrate services along a care pathway, such as for older people or cancer patients; and - contracts which include complex delivery and reimbursement mechanisms for specialised services or with population-based budgets or significant levels of payment conditional on outcomes. - 8.8 The ultimate decision on whether the ISAP should apply to a complex contract is at NHS England's and NHS Improvement's discretion.
-Commissioners should engage with their regional NHS England teams as early as possible to establish whether their procurement or other arrangement would benefit from going through the ISAP.
+ISAP has two purposes: to support the work of local commissioners and providers in creating successful and safe contracts, and to provide a means of assurance that this has happened. - 8.7 Examples of complex contracting arrangements, likely to fall within the scope of ISAP, will include any use of the ICP Contract, but also more generally: - commissioning systemically significant new care models that result in significant changes in local health systems; - contracts aiming to integrate services along a care pathway, such as for older people or cancer patients; and - contracts which include complex delivery and reimbursement mechanisms for specialised services or with population-based budgets or significant levels of payment conditional on outcomes. - 8.8 The ultimate decision on whether the ISAP should apply to a complex contract is at NHS England's and NHS Improvement's discretion.
+Commissioners should engage with their regional NHSE/I team as early as possible to establish whether their procurement or other arrangement would benefit from going through the ISAP.